-Saint Ambrose School are receiving Operation Encompass Notifications) Operation Encompass is to highlight that a Domestic Abuse Incident has taken place and the police have been called.
-We will keeping an eye on changed behaviour and logging anything out of the ordinary.
-Operation Encompass is working really well in Worcestershire Schools and Worcestershire Children First have successfully notified over 8000 incidents since 2019.
+We receive Operation Encompass Notifications) Operation Encompass is to highlight that a Domestic Abuse Incident has taken place and the police have been called.
+We will be keeping an eye on changed behaviour and logging anything out of the ordinary.
+Operation Encompass is working well in Worcestershire Schools and Worcestershire Children First have successfully send DA notifications to schools.
 All this is great news for children and their families.
 It helps police and schools work together to provide emotional and practical help to children.
 The system ensures that when police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the police will inform Worcestershire Children First, who then inform the School (usually the Designated Safeguarding Lead) in school before the child or children arrive at school the following day.
 This is so we have up to date relevant information about the child's circumstances and can enable support to be given to the child according to their needs.
+Operation Encompass Early Years